 “Women can feel safe, and men [do] not have to worry about initiating every convo,” said another user on Google Play.
 “This is the only dating app I use.”

 Bumble Builds Lasting Connections — Not One-Night Stands

 Because of its feminist mission, Bumble has attracted a user base of high-quality singles — and effectively deterred the playboys and sex seekers who are looking for an easy lay.
 The Bumble app survey speaks to its popularity among relationship-minded daters.
 Bumble has made a name for itself by countering conventional notions about dating, and now it’s pushing back against the perception that location-based dating apps are only good for hookups.

-Bumble has positioned itself as a place where people can find true companionship based on mutual interests and shared values.
+Bumble has positioned itself in the online dating market as a friendly place where real people can find true companionship based on mutual interests and shared values.
 According to Bumble’s website, “We prioritize kindness and respect, providing a safe online community for users to build new relationships.”

 In the past year, Bumble has doubled down on its mission to build lasting connections by launching Bumble Bizz and Bumble BFF which use the swiping technology of traditional dating apps to help adults form business relationships and make new friends.
 From the dating world to the social scene, Bumble empowers quality individuals to build connections — one swipe at a time.